kubernetes/enhancements/keps/sig-node/4960-container-stop-signals/README.md

 // rest of the code...
 ```

 The signal that we get from `ContainerConfig` can be validated with [ParseSignal](https://github.com/containerd/containerd/blob/main/vendor/github.com/moby/sys/signal/signal.go#L38) to further validate that we've received a valid stop signal.
-Also `container.StopSignal` is reading the stop signal from the image.
+Also here `container.StopSignal` is reading the stop signal from the image.
 We can add another condition before that to use the stop signal defined in spec if there is one.
 If nothing is defined in the spec ("" or unset), containerd behaves like how it is today.
 Also note that `SIGTERM` is hardcoded in containerd's stopContainer method as the default stop signal to fallback to, in case the image doesn't defined a stop signal.
 Similar logic in also present in CRI-O [here](https://github.com/cri-o/cri-o/blob/main/internal/oci/container.go#L259-L272).

-Find the entire diff for containerd [here](https://github.com/containerd/containerd/compare/main...sreeram-venkitesh:containerd:added-custom-stop-signal?expand=1).
+Find the entire diff for containerd which was done for the POC [here](https://github.com/containerd/containerd/compare/main...sreeram-venkitesh:containerd:added-custom-stop-signal?expand=1).

 ### User Stories (Optional)